新加坡华语资料库

 SAMPLE SENTENCE

-In Chinese dialects, it was colloquially called “梧槽尾” (Crawford Street).
-I guess it obtained this name because it was located at the end of Rochor River.
+In Chinese dialect, the Crawford Street area was colloquially called “梧槽尾”.
+I guess it got this name because it was located at the end of Rochor River.
 (Lianhe Zaobao, 11/11/2017)

 相关资料